ajoberstar/gradle-git/README.md

 When a version is being inferred the first step is to find the nearest tagged version.

 1. All tags in the repository are listed.
   * If the name cannot be parsed as a valid semver version, it is ignored.
+Prefixed `v`s will be removed.
   * If the tag is not an ancestor of `HEAD`, it is ignored.
 1. A commit log is generated between the tag and `HEAD`.
 1. The tag with the smallest log is returned.